AlfiePerkins1/CSGO-Bible/Bible.md

 - Counter-Strike(CS) Global Offensive(CSGO) is the latest game in the Counter-Strike series produced by Valve it follows on from CS Source and before that CS 1.6

+- It is a multiplayer first person shooter.
+In puts two teams(Terrorist & Counter Terrorist) against in each other in a variety of objective based game modes.

+- The game has an active e-sports scene with the latest major being

+  [PGL Stockholm 2021]: https://liquipedia.net/counterstrike/PGL/2021/Stockholm	"PGL Stockholm 2021"

+  which was won by Na'Vi against G2 in a Bo3

 ## Game modes

 - CSGO has 9 official gamemodes [Reference](https://www.metabomb.net/csgo/gameplay-guides/csgo-game-modes-guide "Reference"):